TreeViz/metastyle/design/viz_targets_exercise/targets.md

 ### Recipe
 * show `vernacularName` as label for inodes "Cervidae", "Bovidae" and "Carnivora"
    * preferred: labeled vertical bars to the right of the tree
+* show `vernacularName` in the label for all of the tips
+   * preferred: show in parentheses, after scientific name
 * display the annotation "Foregut fermentation evolves" on the branch above node Artiodactyla
    * preferred: floating text box with reference line or arrow to branch

 ### Rendering options
+* inode labels
    * whether to use bars, boxes, braces, or something else to label clades
+* tip labels
+   * show `vernacularName` as float-over
+   * show one label above the other
+* labels in general
    * whether the labels are fixed or dynamic (e.g., floatover)
-* style and font of labels
+   * style and font of labels, e.g., common names in green
 * whether to use an arrow, speech bubble, etc for the branch annotation

 ### Extra credit